Systemic modelling of soil functions –

 In BonaRes, we develop a systemic model approach where biotic and abiotic soil constituents are internally coupled based on our current knowledge on soil processes.
 This leads to a network of process interactions representing the complex behaviour of soils including its non-linear dynamics, convergence to some stable states or instability in response to external forcing.

-It is an open modelling framework where new insights can be continuously added.
-One source if information is generated by the BonaRes Knowledge-Library.
+BODIUM is an open modelling framework where new insights can be continuously added.
+The source code will be provided open access once available

 Vogel, H.-J., S. Bartke, K. Daedlow, K. Helming, I. Kögel-Knabner, B. Lang, E. Rabot, D. Russell, B. Stößel, U. Weller, M. Wiesmeier, and U. Wollschläger (2018): A systemic approach for modeling soil functions.
 SOIL, doi:10.5194/soil-4-83-2018. (pdf)